What is Calorie Restriction (CR)?

 - # consuming adequate vitamins, minerals, and other essential nutrients

-These books provide a very accessible overview of the science behind Calorie Restriction, and several concrete ways to successfully start a Calorie Restricted diet, without causing malnutrition.
-The most recent are The CR Way
+These books provide a very accessible overview of the science behind Calorie Restriction, and several concrete ways to successfully start a calorie-restricted diet, without causing malnutrition.
+One book is The Longevity Diet

 , by CR Society President Brian M. Delaney and Emeritus Board member Lisa Walford.
 Another excellent book and long considered the CR bible was written by Dr. Roy Walford, Beyond the 120 Year Diet : How to Double Your Vital Years